aralroca/aralroca.com/src/posts/reactive-web-components-with-ssr.md

 ## Loading the Web Component in a Vanilla JS project

-To do this, you need to add the importmap in the HTML with `brisa/client` and then import the `counter-wc.client.js` file:
+To do this, you need to add the importmap in the HTML with `brisa/client` and then load the `counter-wc.client.js` module:

 ```html
 <!doctype html>